 1. Write An Effective Post Title

-Your post title is the most important part of marketing your blog post.
+Your post title is the most critical part of marketing your blog post.
 If your title is weak — even if your content is great — then fewer people will click through and read it.
 If you need some help in creating great titles, Co-Scheduler has a nifty little tool to help you.
 Read this post from CoSchedule and learn even more about writing effective post titles.

 2. Divide Up Text Into Smaller Sections